 As a result, the uncontested soundtrack for the summer has already been released months before the season even begins.
 Watch Cyrus balance on the trapeze in her “Endless Summer Vacation.”

 Ari Segal (he/him) (25C) is from Boca Raton, Florida, majoring in philosophy, politics and law and minoring in music.
-He currently heads the music desk for the Arts & Entertainment Section.
+He is the Arts and Entertainment editor at the Wheel.
 He is involved with the Emory Conversation Project, Franklin Fellows and the SPARK Mentorship Program.
 If you run into Ari, he is probably talking about music, listening to music or playing music on the guitar.